mityushikha/Getting-and-Cleaning-Data-Project/Readme.md

 date: "Sunday, October 25, 2015"
 output: html_document
 ---
-This program downloads and processes Human Activity Recognition data measured using Samsung Galaxy S smartphones.
-The data from numerous text files is combined and reformatted to produce one tidy dataset that should be easy to read and analyse.
+The 'run_analysis.R' program downloads and processes Human Activity Recognition data for analysis.
+The data from numerous text files is combined and reformatted to produce one tidy dataset.
 Please see the codebook for more information regarding the data and processing.

 ***
 #####Required packages: